 Dealing with property during divorce is a stressful and difficult time, but making sure that you’re fully aware of the processes and your options will help make this time easier and make sure that you’re not being taken advantage of at any point along the way.

-Holly is an experienced Content Writer with a demonstrated history of working in the marketing, property, and advertising industry, focusing on blog creation and building relationships with other creators.
+Holly is a content writer with a history of working in the marketing, property, and advertising industry.
+She focuses on creation and building relationships with other creators.
 She is a strong media and communications professional with a Bachelor of Arts focused in Screenwriting and Creative Professional Writing from the University of Worcester.